-One of those courses is Basic Spanish, developed by the Foreign Service Institute in the 60s.
+One of those courses is FSI Basic Spanish, developed by the Foreign Service Institute in the 60s.

 The goal of this course was to teach future diplomats and foreign service workers Spanish as fast as possible.

 The course consists of a lot of audio exercises and drills.
-And that’s exactly why it’s perfect for our purposes here.
+And that’s precisely why it’s perfect for our purposes here.

 It doesn’t really use Spaced Repetition, other than in a natural way.
 You can, of course, always go back to older lessons later, but there’s a much better way.

-Just add Spaced Repetition to the harder drills, and you’ll get even more results out of this type of courses.
+Just add Spaced Repetition to the harder drills, and you’ll get even more results out of this type of course.